eurotools/blender-addon/README.md

        /             /
      +X            +X

-     Blender: right is +X, into the screen is +Y, up is +Z.
+     Blender: right is +X, forward into the screen is +Y, up is +Z.
-    Euroland: right is +X, into the screen is +Z, up is +Y.
+    Euroland: right is +X, forward into the screen is +Z, up is +Y.